cervoise/blog/certifications/SLAE/Exo5-Metasploit_payloads.md

 # linux/x86/shell/reverse_tcp

-In metasploit, payloads like *OS/ARCH/shell/something* are staged payloads while *OS/ARCH/shell_something* are stagedless payloads.
+In Metasploit, payloads like *OS/ARCH/shell/something* are staged payloads while *OS/ARCH/shell_something* are stagedless payloads.
 Let's analyse a stagged payload.
 In order to no complicate the analysis of every stage, null byte will not be removed.

 ## Payload options